James Aloysius Hickey: HIV/AIDS

-Hickey and Rev. Michael Peterson, a gay psychiatrist dying from AIDS on whom Hickey had relied for advice in treating pedophile priests, wrote a joint letter in 1987 to the American bishops acknowledging Peterson's diagnosis; Hickey wrote, "Father Peterson's illness reminds us in a personal way of the terrible human tragedy of AIDS in our midst.
-His suffering challenges us to reach out with renewed conviction and compassion to those with AIDS and their families and friends."
+In February 1987, Hickey visited Reverend Michael Peterson, a psychiatrist in the archdiocese, in the hospital.
+During their meeting, Peterson revealed to Hickey that he was dying of HIV/AIDS, which at that time had no treatments.
+The two clerics decided to send letters to all the bishops in the United States, asking them to extend mercy to HIV/AIDS patients.
+Hickey wrote:"Father Peterson's illness reminds us in a personal way of the terrible human tragedy of AIDS in our midst.
+His suffering challenges us to reach out with renewed conviction and compassion to those with AIDS and their families and friends."Peterson died in April 1987.